-CVS, Walgreens relax COVID vaccine consent requirements for long-term-care facilities
+CVS, Walgreens relax COVID vaccine consent requirements for long-term care facilities

 The pharmacies did not provide information about whether those policies would change but said they were working with facilities to address concerns.

-The pharmacy chains will vaccinate long-term-care residents and staff across the country through a federal partnership.
+The pharmacy chains will vaccinate long-term care residents and staff across the country through a federal partnership.
 The doses for the program come out of states’ supplies.